moneydevkit/mdk-checkout/packages/create-moneydevkit/README.md

   --json --no-open --no-clipboard
 ```

-The CLI will emit a JSON payload containing the secrets plus a path to the env file, so agents can parse the response deterministically.
+The CLI still requests a device code, immediately authorises it using the provided cookie, and emits a JSON payload containing the secrets plus the env-file path—no username/password ever touch the terminal.

 ## Flags